Nigerian police rescue 67 from "inhuman" conditions at Islamic "school"

 "The command enjoins parents to desist from taking their children/wards to illegal, unauthorized or unapproved remand/rehabilitation centres," the police statement said.

-(Reporting By Ahmed Kingimi, additional reporting by Felix Onuah in Abuja Writing by Libby George Editing by Sonya Hepinstall)
+(Reporting By Ahmed Kingimi, additional reporting by Mallam Abdullahi Inuwa in Daura and Felix Onuah in Abuja Writing by Libby George Editing by Sonya Hepinstall)

 ((Libby.George@thomsonreuters.com; +234 809 065 5059 ; Reuters Messaging: libby.george@thomsonreuters.com))